holoviz/panel/doc/tutorials/basic/templates.md

 :::

 :::{tip}
-Panel ships with a large collection of built in templates.
+Panel ships with a large collection of built-in templates.
 There is even a *Slides* template.
 :::

 Spend a couple of minutes checking out the [Templates Section](../../reference/index.md#templates) of the [Component Gallery](../../reference/index.md).
 Then return here.